simdjson/simdjson/README.md

 ## Features

 - The input string is unmodified.
 (Parsers like sajson and RapidJSON use the input string as a buffer.)
-- We parse integers and floating-point numbers as separate types which allows us to support large 64-bit integers.
+- We parse integers and floating-point numbers as separate types which allows us to support large 64-bit integers in [-9223372036854775808,9223372036854775808).
+Among the parsers  that differentiate between integers and floating-point numbers, not all support 64-bit integers.
+(For example, sajson stores integers larger than 2147483648 as floating-point numbers.)
 - We do full UTF-8 validation as part of the parsing.
 (Parsers like fastjson, gason and dropbox json11 do not do UTF-8 validation.)
 - We fully validate the numbers.
 (Parsers like gason and ultranjson will accept `[0e+]` as valid JSON.)
 - We validate string content for unescaped characters.
 (Parsers like fastjson and ultrajson accept unescaped line breaks and tags in strings.)